ALUMNI STRATEGIC PLAN | TEACHING AND LEARNING STUDENT

 Another value of MARS Apprentice, says Hans, is the opportunity to bridge the gap between theory and execution while gaining skills that align with the future of work.
 Hans specifically highlights strategic thinking, adaptability and resilience as the top three skills she gained throughout the program, which she is now applying in her courses and other experiential learning opportunities.
 In addition, she says these skills gave her an advantage at her summer internship, allowing her to tackle new projects and initiatives.

 “MARS is so tailored to your personal growth, but also your growth as a group and as professional and aspiring marketing professionals in so many different facets,” says Hans.
 “While you gain these skills, it also does away with this illusion a lot of students have that there’s a divide between students, companies and industry professionals.
+There’s a beautiful reciprocity in the MARS Apprentice community.
+The open mind the industry professionals come with, coupled with our passion and excitement to propose solutions, is so impactful.
+It provides a level of validation, and you know they truly care about your growth and learning.”

-For more information about MARS Apprentice, visit them on LinkedIn or Instagram
+For more information about MARS Apprentice, visit them on LinkedIn or Instagram.